 Our Bartonella ePCRTM test was developed by Dr. Ed Breitschwerdt and Dr. Ricardo Maggi at North Carolina State University’s College of Veterinary Medicine.
 The sensitivity and specificity of our test method and key indications for testing are supported extensively by peer-review publications.
 Importantly, we continue to investigate the medical importance of Bartonella infection for human and animal medicine with research collaborators at leading research institutions.

-Bartonella ePCRTM Overcomes Limitations of Conventional Tests
+Bartonella ePCRTM Overcomes Limitations of Conventional Bartonella Testing

 Current CDC guidelines recommend three possible approaches for the confirmation of a Bartonella infection:

-- DNA testing – Bartonella infect at exceedingly low levels that are below the limit of detection for DNA test methods.
+- DNA testing – Bartonella infects at exceedingly low levels that are below the limit of detection for DNA test methods.
 DNA tests can only detect the bacteria if at least one or two copies make it into the small sample tested.
 The result is a test with high false negative rates.
 Most commercially available DNA test methods for Bartonella (usually PCR)

 - Antibody testing – Bartonella often evade immune response, resulting in high false negative results for IFA serology due to a lack of antibodies.
 IFA testing also involves a risk of false positive due to potential cross reactivity with other microbes.
 Importantly, IFA antigens are currently limited to 2 or 3 of the most common species of infection, while 12 species are currently associated with disease in humans and animals.

-- Plate culture – Bartonella are highly fastidious and notoriously difficult to grow using traditional bacterial culture methods, which can take 4 to 6 weeks with a very low probability of a positive result.
+- Plate culture – Bartonella is highly fastidious and notoriously difficult to grow using traditional bacterial culture methods, which can take 4 to 6 weeks with a very low probability of a positive result.
 This method is primarily reserved for bacterial isolation and susceptibility testing in research labs.

 All three test methods involve significant testing limitations.